JoacimLord/The-Luna-Framework/README.md

 # Input (keyboard & mouse)

-Use "LFW::Input" in runtime to trigger keypressed or mousepressed events.
-Mainly used to move around your sprites in realtime!
+Use "LFW::Input" to access keypressed or mousepressed events.

 Example:
 ```cpp